coreos/coreos-kubernetes/Documentation/kubernetes-on-baremetal.md

 [calico-networking]: https://github.com/projectcalico/calico-containers
 [pod-network]: https://github.com/kubernetes/kubernetes/blob/release-1.4/docs/design/networking.md#pod-to-pod

-## Automated provisioning
+## Provisioning

 Network booting and provisioning CoreOS clusters can be automated using the CoreOS [matchbox][matchbox-gh] project.
 It includes:

 * Guides for creating network boot environments with iPXE/GRUB
 * The matchbox HTTP/gRPC [service][matchbox-intro-doc] for booting and provisioning bare-metal machines.
-Match machines by their hardware attributes and serve templated [Ignition][ignition-docs] configs or cloud-configs.
+Match machines by their hardware attributes and serve templated [Ignition][ignition-docs] provisioning configurations.
 * Example clusters including an [etcd cluster][etcd-cluster-example], multi-node [Kubernetes cluster][multi-node-example], and [self-hosted][self-hosted-example] Kubernetes cluster.

 [Get started][matchbox-gh] provisioning your machines into CoreOS clusters.

-## Manual provisioning

-Install CoreOS using the bare metal installation instructions:
+The CoreOS bare metal installation documents provide background and deployment options for the boot mechanisms:

 * [Booting with iPXE][coreos-ipxe]
 * [Booting with PXE][coreos-pxe]